×

 The primary signs are groin “pain,” which is worse when walking or flexing the shoulder and reducing the hip range of motion.

-At first, you can experience discomfort only when the hip is moved beyond its limits.
+At first, you can experience discomfort only when the affected hip part is moved beyond its limits.
 However, as the disease progresses, you can experience discomfort through more subtle tasks, such as sitting for an extended period of time or going up a slope.
 In addition, pain at night or when walking on flat ground indicates that the cartilage cushioning the ball and socket has started to degrade and wear down, a condition known as osteoarthritis.

 Diagnosis